New Zealand wins $1.8b trade deal with EU at eleventh hour

 Producers who have been making gruyère for more than five years will continue to be able to use the term, but no one else apart from its traditional European manufacturers will.

-The only losers from the deal on GIs deal are producers of feta and port, who will have to drop the terms within nine years of the deal coming into force.
+The only losers from the GIs deal are producers of feta and port, who will have to drop the terms within nine years of the deal coming into force.
 From then, the only products sold as feta and port in New Zealand will have to come from Greece and Portugal.

 New Zealand producers can keep on making these products, they will just have to call them something else.